clemstation/mouse-shaker/README.md

 3. Choose your shortcut key and jiggle your cursor now!

 ## Troubleshooting FAQ

-### What are the system requirements for the app?
-MacOS 10.13 and above.

 ### What is Mouse Shaker’s privacy policy?
 We don’t collect any data.